5 Dental Procedures to Repair Your Cracked or Broken Tooth

 When you’re searching for a dentist, you look for one that can handle a wide variety of dental complications.
 Here at O’Connor Dental Care, we understand how these dental problems can severely impact your life.
 That said, we’re here to restore your oral health to have you feeling your best.

-Whether you need root canal treatment, a standard filling, or a complex dental procedure, our skilled team of dental professionals are here to help.
+Whether you need root canal treatment, a standard filling, or a complex dental procedure, our skilled team of dental professionals is here to help.
 Located in Ft.
 Thomas, KY, O’Connor Dental Care is here to tackle all of your dental needs.